 For the millions born in Puerto Rico and living in a state, this could be a problem, as it was for many Filipino U.S. nationals living in states when the Philippines became independent in 1946.
 While many Puerto Rican leaders have claimed that Congress simply would not take away the statutory citizenship of current U.S. citizens, it is clear that Congress may have the legal right to do so.

-In fact, members of Congress have stated that they will not support continued U.S. citizenship for Puerto Rican nationals living in states.
+In fact, members of Congress have stated that they will not support continued U.S. citizenship for Puerto Rican nationals.
 Under the language of HR 8393, current U.S. citizens born in Puerto Rico but living in a state might have the option of choosing U.S. citizenship instead of Puerto Rican citizenship.
 But they will not have a Constitutional guarantee of continued U.S. citizenship.